Lauriane-081289/ClostridioidesDifficilediagnosis/README.md

 - Indication for CT-scan: suspicion of colitis (yes=1)
   - The suspicion of C. difficile colitis was the major indication for abdominal CT-scan

-- Indication of CT-scan: suspicion of C. difficile complication (yes=1)
+- Indication for CT-scan: suspicion of C. difficile complication (yes=1)
   - The suspicion of C. difficile colitis complication (perforation, toxic megacolon, ileus) was the major indication for abdominal CT-scan

-- Indication of CT-scan: suspicion of abdominal infection (yes=1)
+- Indication for CT-scan: suspicion of abdominal infection (yes=1)
   - The suspicion of unspecified abdominal infection was the major indication for abdominal CT-scan

-- Indicaton of CT-scan: suspicion of urological disease (yes=1)
+- Indicaton for CT-scan: suspicion of urological disease (yes=1)
   - The suspicion of an urological disease was the major indication for abdominal CT-scan

-- Indication of CT-scan: oncologic disease (yes=1)
+- Indication for CT-scan: oncologic disease (yes=1)
   - The suspicion of an oncologic disease was the major indication for abdominal CT-scan

-- Indication of CT-scan: suspicion of osteo-articular disease (yes=1)
+- Indication for CT-scan: suspicion of osteo-articular disease (yes=1)
   - The suspicion of an osteo-articular disease (arthritis, fracture) was the major indication for abdominal CT-scan

 - CT-scan results: signs of colitis (yes=1)